spree/spree/guides/content/developer/customization/authentication.markdown

 rake db:migrate```

-Next you will need to define some methods to tell Spree where to find your application’s authentication routes.
+Next you will need to define some methods to tell Spree where to find your application's authentication routes.

 h3.
 Authentication Helpers

-There are some authentication helpers of Spree’s that you will need to possibly override.
+There are some authentication helpers of Spree's that you will need to possibly override.
 The file at *lib/spree/authentication_helpers.rb* contains the following code to help you do that: